filbe/brainfuck/README.md

 # brainfuck
-Brainfuck interpreter in C, without using pointers
+Brainfuck interpreter in C and Node.js, without using pointers

 ## Compiling: